Harold Bloom: Personal life and death

 Bloom married Jeanne Gould in 1958.
 They had two children.
 In a 2005 interview, Jeanne said that she and Harold were both atheists, which he denied: "No, no, I'm not an atheist.
 It's no fun being an atheist."

 Bloom was the subject of a 1990 article in GQ titled "Bloom in Love", which accused him of having affairs with female graduate students.
-He called the article a "disgusting piece of character assassination."
+He called the article a "disgusting piece of character assassination".
 Bloom's friend and colleague the biographer R. W. B. Lewis said in 1994 that Bloom's "wandering, I gather is a thing of the past.
 I hate to say it, but he rather bragged about it, so that wasn't very secret for a number of years."
-In a 2004 article for New York magazine, Naomi Wolf accused Bloom of placing his hand on her inner thigh while she was an undergraduate student at Yale University in 1983.
+In a 2004 article for New York magazine, Naomi Wolf wrote that while she was an undergraduate student at Yale University in 1983, Bloom attended a dinner with her, saying he would discuss her writing.
+Instead, she claims that he came on to her, placing his hand on her inner thigh.
 Bloom "vigorously denied" the allegation.

-Bloom never retired from teaching, swearing that he would need to be removed from the classroom "in a great big body bag."
-He had open heart surgery in 2002 and broke his back after experiencing a fall in 2008.
+Bloom never retired from teaching, swearing that he would need to be removed from the classroom "in a great big body bag".
+He had open heart surgery in 2002 and broke his back after a fall in 2008.
 He died at a hospital in New Haven, Connecticut, on October 14, 2019.
 He was 89 years old.

 Writing career

 Defense of Romanticism

-Bloom began his career with a sequence of highly regarded monographs on Percy Bysshe Shelley (Shelley's Myth-making, Yale University Press, originally Bloom's doctoral dissertation), William Blake (Blake's Apocalypse, Doubleday), W. B. Yeats (Yeats, Oxford University Press), and Wallace Stevens (Wallace Stevens: The Poems of Our Climate, Cornell University Press).
+Bloom began his career with a sequence of highly regarded monographs on Percy Bysshe Shelley (Shelley's Myth-making, Yale University Press, originally Bloom's doctoral dissertation), William Blake (Blake's Apocalypse, Doubleday), W.B.
+Yeats (Yeats, Oxford University Press), and Wallace Stevens (Wallace Stevens: The Poems of Our Climate, Cornell University Press).
 In these, he defended the High Romantics against neo-Christian critics influenced by such writers as T. S. Eliot, who became a recurring intellectual foil.
 Bloom had a contentious approach: his first book, Shelley's Myth-making, charged many contemporary critics with sheer carelessness in their reading of the poet.